 When you’re thinking of what university to attend, it’s always useful to look at a couple of aspects.
 Two important factors to remember if you’re considering Temple University are the price of houses for rent in Temple, PA, as well as the past students who have paved the way.

 Temple University, located in Philadelphia, Pennsylvania, has been the alma mater of many successful individuals across various industries.
 From politics to entertainment, Temple University has produced several notable alumni, as well as some notable names who attended but did not finish their studies at Temple but have made a significant impact on the world.

 These former students have gone on to achieve great things in their respective fields, and their accomplishments serve as a testament to the quality of education and resources provided by Temple University.

 When Russell Conwell was asked to tutor a young man in 1884, he couldn't have known how much his teaching would impact the world.
 Temple University has grown from that single student into a renowned university that educates about 37,000 students each year!

-Temple University is known for its broad range of degrees and programs.
-The school has a selective acceptance rate that requires students to have higher grade point averages and scores on standardized testing.
-The school is known for its research activity as well as the over 150+ undergraduate majors.
+The University is known for its broad range of degrees and programs.
+It has a selective acceptance rate that requires students to have higher grade point averages and scores on standardized testing.
+Temple is also known for its research activity as well as the over 150+ undergraduate majors.

 Plenty of famous people have called Temple home during their college years.
 While they all vary in their professions, these famous alumni are proud to call themselves Temple Owls.
-Learn more about these top 15 famous Temple University alumni.
+Learn more about these 14 famous Temple University alumni.

 Plenty of fellow Temple University owls have enjoyed a long career in the world of television and film, either behind or in front of the camera.